If you’ve been blogging for five minutes, every blogger is telling you to start an email list immediately and with good reason.

 4. The controversial pop-up.

-I’m still on the fence about using pop-ups because they’re annoying, but there’s no mistaking that they work.
+I’m still on the fence about using pop-ups because they’re annoying, but there’s no mistake they work.

 How does absolutely free sound?